Choose a language specific to your location

 The problem

-Ink specifically formulated for the decoration of stone and porcelain tiles brings specific challenges when it comes to filtration.
-To ensure adequate penetration of the metalised ink into the ceramic surface it is necessary to use a solvent based solution to help etch the surface and maximise the performance of the decoration.
-This provides a much higher quality finish in terms of appearance and service life.
+Ink specifically formulated for the decoration of stone and porcelain tiles brings unique challenges when it comes to filtration.
+To ensure adequate penetration of the metalised ink into the ceramic surface, it's necessary to use a solvent-based solution.
+These help etch the surface, maximising the performance of the decoration and providing a much higher quality finish in terms of appearance and service life.

-We were approached for help by a manufacturer of this type of specialised digital ink.
+A specialist digital ink manufacturer approached us to improve their process.
 They were having problems with the consistent premature blocking of the printheads at their customers.

-2. Lifetime: Good filtration efficiency with poor lifetime protects the printhead but is not viable in consumable costs.
+2. Lifetime.
+Good filtration efficiency with poor lifetime protects the printhead but isn't viable in consumable costs.

-3. Compatibility: The filtration materials must be able withstand long exposure to potentially aggressive solvents
+3. Compatibility.
+The filtration materials must withstand long exposure to potentially aggressive solvents.

-The technical expertise of the filter manufacturer is paramount in ensuring all three of these performance criteria are addressed.
+The filter manufacturer's technical expertise is paramount in addressing all three of these performance criteria.

 The solution

-Filtration media in depth filters is comprised of small diameter continuous fibres that have a high surface area in contact with the fluid being filtered.
+Filtration media in depth filters comprises small diameter continuous fibres that have a high surface area in contact with the filtered fluid.
 This is ideal for filtration efficiency, but it also accentuates any chemical compatibility issues.

 The solution was to move from polypropylene pleated media to a bespoke SupaSpun Capsule with meltblown depth filter construction manufactured from nylon.